nicoboyce/nicoboycedotcom/_posts/2024-05-26-game-theory-in-monte-carlo-monaco-grand-prix.md

 A lap later, George Russell did not stop and take new tyres.
 Max Verstappen was a lot faster on his new tyres and had been very close to George beforehand.
 He quickly reduced the deficit to the extent that George Russell did not have the free pit stop option.
 I shouted at the television that this proved my point, but David Croft and Martin Brundle couldn't hear me.

 Verstappen and Hamilton continued to put decent times in (at least compared to the rest of the field) and soon Russell was coming under some pressure from Max Verstappen.
-It was starting to look like the actions of Hamilton's crew had adversely affected his teammate, who would now have to continue on the worn-out Medium tyres until the chequered flag while the World Champion looks for an opportunity to muscle through.
+It was starting to look like the actions of Hamilton's crew had adversely affected his teammate, who would now have to continue on the worn-out medium tyres until the chequered flag while the World Champion looks for an opportunity to muscle through.

 Could Mercedes have planned for this?
 There were two options.
 Either they needed to prevent the Verstappen pit stop or they needed to enable one for George Russell.